vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 1. A variable – if it is defined, the test passes
 2. `!` variable – if it is not defined, the test passes (same as relation variable `==` null)
-3. A function call – if it doesn't fail or return the values 0 or null or nil, it passes
+3. A function call – if it doesn't fail and doesn't return the values 0 or false, it passes
 4. A relation – one of `==` `!=` `<` `<=` `>` `>=` `?` `!?`

 For the purposes of numeric comparison `(< <= > >=)` a null value compared against a